testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#advanced, #strategic`

 :white_check_mark:  **Do:** Design the message queue client/wrapper to throw events after every message that is being handled, this will let the test know when the operations is over and the assertion can start.
+Unlike API, message queue flows are hard to track.
+A typical test puts a message in the queue, some flow starts, and then at some unknown point in time it ends.
+The test must be informed

 Naturally, message queue client emits events to a callback method.
 Promisify it.
 Inherit problems